-3.3.
-The name-code designator shall be easily recognizable in voice communications and shall be free not be assigned to any other significant point.
+3.4.
+The unique five-letter pronounceable name-code designator assigned to a significant point shall not be assigned to any other significant point.
 When there is a need to relocate a significant point, a new name-code designator shall be chosen.
 In cases when a State wishes to keep the allocation of specific name-codes for reuse at a different location, such name-codes shall not be used until after a period of at least six months.